 What this means is that you will have to have rules that will describe who can access, review and update the documentation.
 You will agree that part of the documents must be available to the whole team and some documents should be under restricted access.

-Have policy for updates
+Have a policy for updates

 Let’s start with the basics.
 Every member must have full access to his/her documents.
 The project manager should have a clear view and control over who can and is making the updates.
 What I see from companies using AproPLAN, a good practice is to communicate the time frame when someone can and should make updates.
-As I’ve stated in previous post, the PM must have up-to-date info about what is going on.
-This also means deadline until when you want people to do their homework.
+As I’ve stated in a previous post, the PM must have up-to-date info about what is going on.
+This also means a deadline until when you want people to do their homework.